Educational Opportunity Program

 Learning Outcome 3: Supplemental Instruction

-By enrolling in the EOP Supplemental Instruction Program, EOP students will successfully complete their 1st year GE math class during fall semester 2018.
+By enrolling in the EOP Supplemental Instruction (SI) Program, EOP students will successfully complete their first-year GE math class during the fall semester.

 Assessment Measures

-EOP students who complete GE math SI will be used as the cohort to study.
-How many EOP students enrolled in the SI class?
-Did EOP students who were in SI classes pass their class at a higher rate than those EOP students who did not participate in SI?
+EOP students who complete GE math SI will form the study cohort.
+Analysis will include: how many EOP students enrolled in the SI class and whether SI participants passed their class at a higher rate than those who did not participate.
+Focus groups will be conducted to hear students’ opinions on whether SI impacted their performance.

 Assessment Data Collection Plan